OrgaAI/orga-ai-sdk-monorepo/packages/sdk-web/README.md

 ## Configuration

-You **must** initialize the SDK before use, providing a `fetchEphemeralTokenAndIceServers` function.
+You **must** initialize the SDK before use, providing a `fetchSessionConfig` function.
 This function should securely fetch an ephemeral token and ICE servers from your backend using your API key.

 **Never expose your API key in client code.**